-- a) review the external auditor's report to the shareholders on the Company's annual financial statements; and - b) review and approve the Company's hiring policies with respect to partners or employees (or former partners or employees) of either a former or the present external auditor. - 4.2 In addition to the forgoing list of duties, the Committee may perform such other functions as may be necessary or appropriate to the circumstances, or as delegated by the Board.
+- (cc) review the external auditor's report to the members on the Company's annual financial statements; and - (dd) review and approve the Company's hiring policies with respect to partners or employees (or former partners or employees) of either a former or the present external auditor. - 3.2 In addition to the forgoing list of duties, the Audit Committee may perform such other functions as may be necessary or appropriate to the circumstances, or as delegated by the Board.

-5. STRUCTURE AND COMPOSITION
+4. STRUCTURE AND COMPOSITION